-However, it should be noted that, upon completion of the grading operations at the site, the index properties of the subgrade soils should be checked to determine whether or not lime treatment is required.
+Lime Series testing was performed on the bulk samples collected for this project as well.
+The results of the two (2) sets of Lime Series tests are provided in Appendix A. Based on the results of those tests, we anticipate that six (6) percent lime (by weight) will be required for this project.
+However, it should be noted that, upon completion of the grading operations at the site, the index properties of the subgrade soils should be checked to determine whether or not the results of the Lime Series tests included in Appendix A are still applicable.
 This is because mass grading operations may have removed lower PI material to expose higher PI material or higher PI fill may have been placed over lower PI materials.